-The lottery enables you to think big bold ideas but without the right mindset, you're more apt to make irrational money decisions.
+The lottery enables you to think big bold ideas but without the right mindset, you’re more apt to make irrational money decisions.
 You need time to gather your thoughts and control your emotions.
-Most financial experts agree that you need a break for a few days or weeks if you win the lottery.
+Most financial experts agree that you need a break for a few days or weeks after winning the lottery.

 Have you wondered why many lottery winners lose their millions in a very short time?

 The lottery win isn’t going to change your money mindset and won’t improve your financial behaviors.

 Chances are you’re going to spend mindlessly because of your relationship with money.
 You’re going to experience lifestyle creep and you might even try to keep up with a new set of Joneses.